 Five years later, in 1911, the U.S. Supreme Court upheld the lower court's decision and the Standard Oil Trust was ordered to break up into 33 independently functioning companies.
 But don't cry for John D. Rockefeller, as he was a major stock holder in the Standard Oil Trust, he became much much richer from the dissolution of the Standard Oil Trust and establishment of new companies.

 Rockefeller may have been a ruthless businessman and the first person to make a billion dollars, but he was also a devoted philanthropist.
 He gave away millions of dollars, established the University of Chicago in 1890 with his donations of $35 million over 20 years and established Rockefeller University in 1901.
-Within that institution's laboratories, causes, cures, and various manners of prevention of diseases were discovered, including the cure for meningitis and the identification of DNA as the central genetic matter.
+Within that institution's laboratories, causes, cures, and various manners of prevention of diseases were discovered, including the cure for meningitis and the identification of DNA as the central genetic marker.
 Rockefeller also established the General Education Board in 1902.
 The Board distributed $325 million to American schools and colleges over its 63 years of operation.

 In 1902, an internal audit pegged 62 year old Rockefeller's personal net worth at $200 million.
-That's same as roughly $6 billion in today's dollars.
+That's roughly $6 billion in today's dollars.
 Over the next 12 years, his wealth grew very rapidly.
-By the eve of World War One, roughly 1914, a new audit pegged Rockefeller's personal wealth at $900 million.
+By the beginning of World War One, roughly 1914, a new audit pegged Rockefeller's personal wealth at $900 million.
 His net worth was made up of ownership interests in banking, mining, railroads and of course oil.
 The war caused demand for oil to skyrocket.
 By the time WWI was over, roughly 1918, Rockefeller's personal net worth crossed over $1 billion.
 His wealth would eventually soar to several billion dollars.
 At the time of his death in 1937, John D. Rockefeller left personal trusts valued at roughly $1.5 billion.
 That figure does not include the hundreds of millions of dollars that had already been given away to various charities.

-Side Trivia: After adjusting for inflation, at the peak of his empire's power Rockefeller had a net worth is equal to $340 billion modern dollars.
+Side Trivia: After adjusting for inflation, at the peak of his empire's power Rockefeller had a net worth equal to $340 billion modern dollars.